-The term gaslighting is a colloquialism, loosely defined as manipulating someone so as to make them question their own reality.
+The term gaslighting is a colloquialism, loosely defined as manipulating someone to make them question their own reality.
 The term apparently derives from the title of the 1944 film Gaslight, though the term did not gain popular currency in English until the...

 The opioid crisis in the USA has entered the next phase.
 Purdue Pharmaceuticals, which manufactured OxyContin is looking towards Chapter 11 bankruptcy.
 An Oklahoma court found Johnson and Johnson had intentionally played down the dangers and oversold the benefits of...